• Home

 I would’ve never had c-sections.

 I decided that I wanted a VBAC this time.
 Because of my age, race, and having 3 prior c-sections, doctors didn’t want me to have a VBAC.
-Even though baby and I are healthy, based on statistics and recommendations from the ACOG, doctors only see pregnancy in my late 30s.
+Even though the baby and I are healthy, based on statistics and recommendations from the ACOG, doctors only see pregnancy in my late 30s.

 For about a month, doctors were concerned because baby girl was in the 9th percentile.
-Even though I still had about 6 weeks left in my pregnancy and I knew that she would gain weight.
+Even though I still had about 6 weeks left in my pregnancy I knew that she would gain weight.
 At my last appointment, she went from the 9th percentile to the 21st percentile.
 I took great pleasure in telling the ultrasound tech and nurse practitioner I told you so!

 I know that some women experience health issues the older they get, but I’m noticing that pregnancy in my late 30s is a challenge just based on age.
 Instead of looking at individual cases, they focus on your age and race based on case studies rather than the individual patient.